Train bike reservation policy 'draconian'

 From 20 May, cyclists cannot bring bikes on to TransPennine Express routes unless they have pre-booked.

-Commuters said the changes removed flexibility and did little to promote the region's cycling legacy in the wake of the Tour De Yorkshire.
+Commuters said the changes removed flexibility and did little to promote the region's cycling legacy in the wake of the Tour de Yorkshire.

 The rail firm said it would help reduce overcrowding on its trains.